KlestDedja/KlestDedja/README.md

 ### 📫 How to reach me:

--You find me on LinkedIn: [Klest Dedja](https://www.linkedin.com/in/klest-dedja/).
+You find me on LinkedIn: [Klest Dedja](https://www.linkedin.com/in/klest-dedja/).
 Please mention that you found me though the GitHub page if that was the case.